 What is a Warning Tape?

-This tape is a barrier of thick, bright-coloured plastic that reflects light, and it frequently has reflective white or yellow stripes painted down the length of the tape to increase visibility.
+This tape is a barrier of thick, bright-colored plastic that reflects light, and it frequently has reflective white or yellow stripes painted down the length of the tape to increase visibility.
 Warning tape alerts and warns against dangers such as slippery surfaces, puddles, sharp objects, and construction zones.

 Types of Warning Tape

-This tape is a thin curved strip of plastic with a silver reflective side and an adhesive backing to make emergency signs.
-It comes in many different colours, thicknesses, and sizes.
+Barricade tape is a thin curved strip of plastic with a silver reflective side and an adhesive backing to make emergency signs.
+It comes in many different colors, thicknesses, and sizes.
 There are two main types of warning tape: reflective and non-reflective.
 Reflective warning tape has a shiny side that reflects light; it is usually found on road signs in parking lots.
 Non-reflective adhesive tape does not reflect light but can be used for the same purposes as reflective tape.

 This Tape Uses in Public Areas.
 When appropriately used, warning tape can help protect public areas from falling objects, slippery floors, broken glass, and other dangers.
 This material is used in workshops, factories, and other indoor settings.
 It can be found at home improvement stores or other local stores that carry available materials for construction purposes.
 Warning tape can also create access passes for people with disabilities.
 The reflective side of the adhesive tape is typically flat, but the non-reflective side may be curved to provide greater flexibility.
 When purchasing any warning tape, make sure you get a type that will attach securely to surfaces such as metal bars or chain-link fences.